 3. Keep it secure

-Please remember, Small Wildlife Rescues receive no govenment funding and rely totally on donations from the public.
-A donation to our wildlife rescue is NOT compulsory, but the creature you bring in may need weeks, if not months of specialist care, medicines and foods, so please make a donation if you possibly can.
-It really will help us.
+Please remember, small Wildlife Rescues receive no govenment funding and rely totally on donations from the public.
+A donation to a wildlife rescue is NOT compulsory, but the creature you bring in may need weeks, if not months of specialist care, medicines and foods, so please make a donation if you possibly can.
+It really will helps.
 Thank you